Strength-Endurance for Load Carriage: Train for Heavy Rucks

 Long-duration efforts

-This is trained with:
+Strength-endurance for load carriage is trained specifically with:

-Short rest intervals
+Short rest intervals (30–90 seconds between sets)

 3) Aerobic Support